Denver neighborhood map, domestic violence crimes per 1,000 residents, 2025

 Monthly reported domestic violence crimes in Denver

 In the last 48 months, the average number of crimes in a month was 0 and the median was 0.0.
-The most in any month was zero, in June 2025, and the least was zero in July 2021.
+The most in any month was zero, in September 2025, and the least was zero in October 2021.

 Domestic violence crimes, by time of day